 You can value the property yourself by comparing recently sold prices of similar houses locally, reading up on the current housing market and using property heat maps to find out how popular the area currency is with buyers.
 Alternatively, obtain several valuations from different sources — House Buyer Bureau can provide a cash offer within 24-hours.

-You will need to complete the probate process before selling the property or renting it out.
+You will need to complete the probate process before selling the inherited property or renting it out.

 What is Probate?

 Before you can do anything with an inherited property, you need to establish yourself as the new legal owner.